 John says, "Note roughly one third of the building is not shown, on the left side of the photo.
 Building size was 5 acres under 1 roof.
 Vehicles out front are company units or demonstrators.
 Visitor entrance is beneath the sign and beside the red CJ half-cab."

 I wonder if these three employees might have been models for the mural.
 This 1959 photo was part of a series illustrating the contributions of immigrants to Australia.
 In the foreground is wirer Nick Balens from Latvia.
 Behind him are trimmers Werner Kudepp from Germany (left) and Thomas Wright from Northern Ireland.
 Photo by Don Edwards courtesy

-Willys Motors Australia was renamed Kaiser Jeep of Australia in 1969, and folded in 1974, but Jeep Australia was set up as a subsidiary of American Motors in 1978 (see History of Jeeps in Australia) and assembled Jeeps again in the 1980s in Building 27, now known as Project Street, Salisbury.
+Willys Motors Australia was renamed Kaiser Jeep of Australia in 1969, and folded in 1974, but Jeep Australia was set up as a subsidiary of American Motors in 1978 (see History of Jeeps in Australia) and assembled Jeeps again during the 1980s in the east half of Building 27, then known as Project Street, Salisbury.

 Much of the building was subsequently used as a textile factory (360K JPEG) which is now closed.
 The wooden floor, installed because it was originally a munitions plant during World War II, is deteriorating.